Vonage/verify-silent-auth-sdk-ios/README.md

+# ⚠️ This Library has been deprecated in favour of the [VonageClientLibrary](https://github.com/Vonage/vonage-ios-client-library) ⚠️

 # VonageClientSDKSilentAuth

 Vonage Verify Silent Authentication uses a mobile phone's Subscriber Identity Module (SIM) to prove a user's identity, without any user input.
 This SDK enables making a HTTP request over cellular even when on WiFi.